Red White and Blue – Berries & Cream Shortcakes

 Homemade shortcakes are the icing-on-the-cake for fresh berries.
 Making shortcakes is similar to biscuits or scones.
 It’s just a quick-stirred dough that’s scooped, or patted into a round and cut into wedges, or cut with cookie cutters of your choice.
 This shortcake is lightly scented with lemon zest for a little zing, and some of the strawberries are pureed with a splash of lemon juice.
-My daughter’s birthday is on the 4th, and we’ll be celebrating with these star spangled shortcakes and Blackberry Mojitos that I developed for Driscoll’s berries.
+My youngest daughter’s birthday is on the 4th, so it’s an extra special day for us.
+We don’t get to be together but I’ll toast to her 29th birthday with the Blackberry Mojitos I developed for Driscoll’s berries!

 Happy 4th of July!

 - 6 Tbsp. cold butter, cut in pieces

 - 2 tsp raw or coarse sugar crystals optional

 - 1 pkg.
 (16.oz) strawberries, hulled (about 2 cups)

 - 1 pkg.
 (6 oz) blackberries (about 1 cup)